Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/_index.md

 title: "Application integration"
 linkTitle: "Application integration"
 weight: 140
---- This section provides information on using the following services and features in {{< TransferCFT/axwayvariablesComponentShortName  >}}:
+---This section provides information on using the following services and features in {{< TransferCFT/axwayvariablesComponentShortName  >}}:

 [About the CFTUTIL interface](../c_intro_userinterfaces/about_cftutil) - Describes the CFTUTIL command line utility used in Transfer CFT.